AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 ### 📄 `Bayesian_MAP_and_MCMC_Solver.py`
-Solves a toy-problem of parameter estimation (MAP), using a simplified analytical Tokamak model and pseudo-data.
+Solves a toy problem of parameter estimation (MAP), using a simplified analytical Tokamak model and pseudo-data.
 Additionally, uses Markov Chain Monte Carlo (MCMC) to estimate the posterior distribution under strong vs. weak priors.

 ---

-## Auxiliary code

-### 📄 `Fitted_Closed_Form_nt.py`
-Fits numerical results of the Extended Stellarator Two-Point model to a logarithmic function to approximate target particle density: `log(nt) = g(nu, loss_alpha, loss_fcool, loss_fconv)`.

-*   **Inputs**: None
-*   **Outputs**: Regression weights, comparison figure.

-> **CAUTION:** This expression is strictly for providing initial guesses to a numerical solver.
-Do not use it to estimate target density directly (exponentiating the logarithmic fit produces significant errors).

----

 ## **Usage Guidelines**
-**Follow these rules to reproduce the analysis:**
+Follow these rules to reproduce the analysis:
 - Do not execute `Two_Point_Model_Solver.py` or `Divertor_Subdivertor_Solver.py` directly; they are module libraries meant to be imported.
 - Use `Post_Processing.py` to evaluate the upstream-to-subdivertor flow using only upstream conditions.
 - Use the isolated subdivertor models in `Subdivertor_Models_Comparison.py` ONLY when the particle flow (`N_in`) through the pumping gaps is given.